Video: Hobbled Black woman begged for help in police cruiser

 Huffine’s body camera video shows the handcuffed Kelly moving around in the back of the police cruiser toward each door, apparently trying to escape, after removing her seat belt.
 Huffine tells her that he is going to hobble her — link together cuffs around her wrists and ankles — for trying to get out of the car.

-While hobbled and laying in the back of the cruiser.
-Kelly, who says she was intoxicated, screams and berates Huffine but then pleads with him not to let her ride that way.
+While hobbled and laying in the back of the cruiser, Kelly, who says she was intoxicated, screams and berates Huffine but then pleads with him not to let her ride that way.
 Eventually she slips off the seat, her head tilting down behind Huffine’s seat and her legs in the air.
 Kelly says she cannot believe she is “suffering like this for being Black,” her neck is about to break and she is sorry.

 “How many times to I have to beg you master?
 Master, I’ll be good,” she says shortly before arriving at jail, where a female detention officer who opens the car door says, “Honey, why are you head down like that?”